cble-platform/cble/README.md

 > 🚧 This project is still **heavily** under construction and is still being developed.
 It is **not** ready for production. 🚧

+## Config Files

+The provided `config.yaml` file is the default configuration for CBLE. **This file IS NOT gitignore'd!!!** Please use `config.local.yaml` to override the default config.

 ---

 ## Disclaimer